Introducing the Creative Strategies Incubator 2017 cohort

 “We have completed two cohorts now and we’ve seen participants develop strategies that have been hugely successful.
 But this doesn’t mean that people should be afraid if things don’t go according to plan,” says Trent.
 “Just because something doesn’t work out, doesn’t mean it failed.
 Often what doesn’t work is more instructive than easy achievement.
 It can point you in the right direction.”

 “Our 2017 companies all have completely different research questions, which makes for a really dynamic group,” says Trent.
-“Given the scope and ambition of their projects, I’m really looking forward to seeing where they end up in 2020.”
+“Given the scope and ambition of their projects, we are really looking forward to seeing where they end up in 2020.”

 Aluna Theatre develops, produces, and presents culturally diverse performance work with a focus on Latin Canadian and women artists.
 In recognition of the unique barriers, needs, and potential of the Latin Canadian community of artists and audiences, Aluna Theatre will develop three new artistic outreach ‘channels’ designed to engage its communities and grow its audience base in person, online, and on the radio.